 The Kent Women’s Cricket squad have won eight One-day & three T20 titles, the most successful county side in women’s cricket.
 A number of Kent players have also developed through the Kent County Talent Pathway to International Level.
-Lydia Greenway, Tash Farrant, Tammy Beaumont and Alice Davidson-Richards all started their Grass Roots cricket in Kent and gone on to represent England.
+Lydia Greenway, Tash Farrant, Tammy Beaumont and Alice Davidson-Richards were all involved in grass roots cricket in Kent and have since gone on to represent England.

-In the recreational sphere, we have a growing network of Schools, Clubs and Coaching Companies delivering cricket to Women & Girls across the County.
+In the recreational sphere, we have a growing network of schools, clubs, area programmes and private coaching companies delivering cricket to females across the County.
 We hope this website can help you to find cricket local and suitable to you.
 We would be happy to hear from you and help you to get playing!

 - Find a Cricket Club

 - Girls' Club Cricket Competitions

 - County Talent Pathway - Girls

 Kent Cricket are passionate about continuously supporting female participation in cricket across the county.
 We offer support to all clubs and encourage girls to participate in cricket with other children.
 We are looking to support clubs across the county to develop women’s & girls’ sections that are fully integrated within their cricket club, have an effective coaching and volunteer network, engage with the county competition framework, are knowledgeable of the suitable project funding available to them and have a specific w&g’s development plan for sustainability.

 Please see the below links to find a female cricket club near you.
 Please note, the clubs below are those that we engage with, who we know can field women’s and/or girls’ teams in competitions.
 There are many further clubs that accommodate girls within training and competitive mixed cricket.
 For further guidance choosing a club, please get in touch.